 Prostate cancer is rare in men younger than 40, but the chance of having prostate cancer rises rapidly after age 50.
 About 6 in 10 cases of prostate cancer are found in men older than 65.

-Prostate cancer occurs more often in African-American men and in Caribbean men of African ancestry than in men of other races.
-African-American men are also more than twice as likely to die of prostate cancer as white men.
-Prostate cancer occurs less often in Asian-American and Hispanic/Latino men than in non-Hispanic whites.
+Prostate cancer develops more often in African American men and in Caribbean men of African ancestry than in men of other races.
+And when it does develop in these men, they tend to be younger.
+Prostate cancer occurs less often in Asian American and Hispanic/Latino men than in non-Hispanic whites.
 The reasons for these racial and ethnic differences are not clear.

 Prostate cancer is most common in North America, northwestern Europe, Australia, and on Caribbean islands.
 It is less common in Asia, Africa, Central America, and South America.

 The reasons for this are not clear.
 More intensive screening for prostate cancer in some developed countries probably accounts for at least part of this difference, but other factors such as lifestyle differences (diet, etc.) are likely to be important as well.
 For example, Asian Americans have a lower risk of prostate cancer than white Americans, but their risk is higher than that of men of similar ethnic backgrounds living in Asia.